when to take engagement photos

 We shoot in the evening because that’s when the light is the best.
 If we’re going to any of Chicago’s most popular engagement photo locations, they will be much less crowded on the weekdays.
 As I mentioned above, my weekend availability is very limited during ‘wedding season’ months.

 Most couples shooting in Chicago like to have a mix of daytime and night photos.
 I usually start by checking when sunset time is for that particular day, and work backwards from there.
-If sunset is listed at 8pm, we can shoot until almost 9pm and still have light in the sky.
+If sunset is listed at 8pm, we can shoot until 8:30pm or later and still have light in the sky.
 I work with each couple to plan times and locations more specifically.
 But I generally plan to get together about 3 to 3.5 hours before sunset.
 That gives a chance to meet for a drink and chat before we head out.
 Ideally we should start shooting around 2 to 2.5 hours before sunset.